akshayaa-p/SHE-Website/README.md

 # SHE_Website

-<h3>Official Website to display the activities and events conducted by SHE-GCEK.</h3>
+<h6>Website to display the activities and events conducted by SHE-GCEK.</h6>

 <a href="https://shegcek.github.io">Visit Website</a>
 <br>